On integral rigidity in Seiberg-Witten theory: Examples

 Thus, we have The discriminant in (\ref{discriminant}) is, by definition, $\det(i)$. \end{proof}

 \begin{remark} This argument is where the sign ambiguity in Theorem \ref{thm:torus-rigidity} appears.
 Homology orientations on $Y$ and $W$ are used to pin down the sign on the Poincar\'e duality maps above, which pins down the sign in the definition of $\mathfrak m(X)$ as well.
-We do not see the appeal in working out the homology orientations in detail, so choose to record the result up to sign. \end{remark}
+We do not see the appeal in working out the homology orientations in detail, so choose to record the result up to sign.
+The sign ambiguity is the same as in Remark \ref{rmk:sign-ambiguity}. \end{remark}

 This argument goes through with minimal change for the other flat $3$-manifolds with $b_1(Y) = 1$.
 For all but one spin$^c$ structure $\spin_Y$, the Dirac operator on $Y$ has no kernel, and hence like in the example of PSC manifolds, spin$^c$ classes on $X$ restricting to something other than $\spin_Y$ contribute nothing to the computation of $\mathfrak m(X)$.
 For the following proposition, write $\spin_0$ for the unique spin$^c$ structure which admits spin$^c$ connections with parallel spinors.